“The Land of Fire and Ice” – and picture of friendly people on Iceland

 Food.
-Icelandic cuisine has changed a lot in the last few decades from involving mainly lamb or fish in some form or other, as the popularity of other types of food has increased.
+Icelandic cuisine has changed a lot in the last few decades from involving mainly lamb or fish in some form or other.
+Now the popularity of other types of food has increased.
 There are several vegetarian restaurants in Reykjavík and vegetarian dishes widely available at other restaurants.
 Most restaurants serve ‘fish of the day’ – such as Plokkfiskur or fish stew.
 A simple mix of white fish, potatoes, onions, flour and milk.
 I recommend to taste smoked Icelandic lamb or ‘hangikjöt’.

-Art.
 The museums in Reykjavik and surroundings offer exhibitions ranging from art historical revisions to contemporary projects, and there are a few interesting foundations dedicated to the life work of individual artists.
 Communities in the nearby area of Reykjavik like Keflavik, Hafnarfjörður and Hveragerði offer interesting exhibition venues, and also local art communities in and around Akureyri in the North and in Seyðisfjörður in the East.

 Bird watching.
 Iceland is often referred to as a Birdwatcher´s paradise, as large colonies of seabirds and waterfowl are easily visible around the coast.
 Birds most spotted along the coasts include the Arctic Tern, waders, and seabirds such as the Guillemot, Razorbill and the Atlantic Puffin.